 * Cumulative undergraduate GPA.

-** Science GPA will include all physical sciences and biological sciences courses (see Prerequisites).
+** Science GPA will include all physical sciences and biological sciences courses.

 *** GRE percent is calculated by averaging the percent rank from the three sections of the general test (composite score).
-If an application contains more than one set of GRE scores, the committee will consider the highest section score.
+If an application contains more than one set of GRE scores, the committee will consider the highest score in each section.
 Only GRE scores received by the admissions office at the time of initial academic evaluation will contribute to tier assignment.

 - Tier I applications contain excellent academic records based upon these GPA and/or GRE criteria.
 Initially, we assume that, generally speaking, a student with a previous record of academic excellence is more likely to be able to successfully complete our program than one with a less excellent record.
 Many Tier I applicants tend to be invited to participate in a personal interview.